When we bought our InTech Flyer Chase trailer, we planned our first trip in it for Christmas Eve.

 Wrong again!
 We learned we need a bigger, longer table for preparing food and having a place to put our water jug for hand washing.
 On this first trip, we made do with a piece of wood and a tripod on the front of our Jeep, but next time we’ll bring more tables.

 All in all, our first camping trip was a fun time that went by mostly smoothly.
 We knew we were amateurs going into it; we just weren’t sure what level of amateur we were.
-I hope this post about our first overlanding camping trip mistakes keeps you from tripping up where we did!
+I hope this post about our first dispersed camping trip mistakes keeps you from tripping up where we did!